Tennessee School Calendars

 Data Sources & Accuracy

-Major Tennessee communities including Memphis, Maryville, Greeneville, and Fayetteville are represented in our dataset, alongside hundreds of smaller districts across the state.
+Major Tennessee communities including Trenton, Memphis, Maryville, and Greeneville are represented in our dataset, alongside hundreds of smaller districts across the state.
 All calendar data on this site is sourced directly from official Tennessee school district websites, PDF calendars, and district-published iCal feeds.
 The data is refreshed regularly to reflect mid-year amendments, snow day adjustments, and any changes announced by districts after the start of the school year.
 While we work to keep information current, parents should always verify critical dates — such as the first day of school, standardized testing windows, and graduation ceremonies — against their district's official website or the district office directly.
 Use the district links below to navigate to your specific school calendar page, where you can view the full schedule and download an iCal file for Apple Calendar, Google Calendar, or Outlook.

 First Day of School